To Courier with Love

 "To Courier with Love" is the twentieth episode of the twenty-seventh season of the American animated television series The Simpsons, and the 594th episode of the series overall.
+The episode was directed by Timothy Bailey and written by Bill Odenkirk.
 It aired in the United States on Fox on May 8, 2016.

+In this episode, Homer promises a trip to Paris for Marge, but after he loses the money for it, he smuggles a snake to pay for it.
+Comedian Jay Leno guest starred as himself.
+The episode received positive reviews.

 Plot

 In the Stone Age, ancient counterparts of the Simpsons portray The Invention of Motherhood as Marge tries to keep Homer, Bart, Lisa and Maggie under control.

 Moving to the present day, the same things are happening at the Simpson house, and Marge tries to convince Homer to do his chores.
 In the garage, Lisa finds a rare Morgan car, left by the previous owner of the house and Homer decides to keep it.

 In bed later, Marge confesses that she is not happy with her life.
 Homer seizes an opportunity to cheer her up when he sells Jay Leno his newly found car, and has the money for a trip.
 However, Leno soon returns and wants his money back, claiming the car was not registered to Homer and the police impounded it.
 Unfortunately, Marge has already decided on a trip to Paris and is very happy.
 To avoid disappointing her, Homer asks a travel agent if he can get the family to Paris at no cost.
 The agent offers to have Homer smuggle a package, which he must not open.
 On the plane, he opens it, finding a blue snake.
 Lisa finds out it is a rare endangered species.
 Homer promises not to let anything bad happen to it, while Lisa promises to help him preserve his marriage.
 Upon delivering the briefcase at the airport, they find out that the snake would be turned into a belt.
-Homer and Lisa manage to evade the snake's buyers.
+Homer and Lisa manage to evade the snake's buyers, Cesar and Ugolin.